Hypaurotis crysalus citima

 Disease Prevention: Change out host plant and remove frass every day.

-Field Notes: Dr. Andy Warren, Mike Stangeland, Kim Davis and I have noted that as larvae silk themselves to the host scrub oak.
-This silking can be structured enough to be considered "a loose nest."
+Field Notes: Both Mike Stangeland and I have noted that as larvae silk themselves to the host scrub oak, they can construct a loose nest.